victorpena1/Natural-Gas-Demand-Prediction/README.md

 - Develop a database with current data.
 - Automate data gathering for future data and update models weekly.
 - Create a dashboard with relevant information for decision makers.

+# Acknowledgements
+Thanks to my instructors, peers, and members of the Galvanize community for the support and brainstorming for the duration of this project.